pactus-project/pactus-website/content/blog/2025-03-12-how-to-explain-pactus-to-your-grandma.md

 +++
-title = "How To Explain Pactus to your Grandma" author = "Your Name" date = 2025-03-13T12:16:06Z tags = ["education"] image = "how-to-explain-pactus-to-your-grandma.png"
+title = "How to Explain Pactus to Your Grandma" author = "Pactus Team" date = 2025-03-13T12:16:06Z tags = ["education"] image = "how-to-explain-pactus-to-your-grandma.png"